soorimy/google-homepage/README.md

-This is soorimy's first Google Homepage project!
+This is soorimy's first Google Homepage project using HTML and CSS